lapinozz/lapinozz.github.io/_posts/2017-07-18-compile-time-templated-a-star-pathfinding.markdown

 Thus, if I made an error somewhere, I will immediately know.
 I made a couple of test cases as I was adding various functions.
 The define is because this is all C++14 conformant and the C++14 static_assert version requires a string as second parameter to output in case of failure, in C++17 it is optional.
-To make my life easier, I made that macro that just put an empty string for me.
+To make my life easier, I made that macro that just put an empty string there for me.

 Here's some part of my tests.